-A lot of us, when we think of payment gateways, think PayPal, Stripe, Authorize.net and such.
-But do you ever think of Amazon?
+There are many payment gateways you can use with WooCommerce.
+A lot of us, when we think of payment gateways, think PayPal, Stripe, Authorize.net, etc. But do you ever think of Amazon?
 Yes, I am talking Amazon Payments.

 It’s Easy.
 It’s Trusted.
 It’s Already There.